bollu/bollu.github.io/README.md

 since we bisect the interval each time.
 Hence, $J$ is a single point, ie $J = \{ j \}$.
 We claim that $j$ is an accumulation point of the original subsequence.
 Any open set around $O$ will contain some interval $I[o]$

-# Proof of Heine Borel from Munkres
+# Proof of Heine Borel from Munkres (compact iff closed, bounded)

 We wish to show that compact iff closed and bounded in $\mathbb R$.